 Painting fabric with chalk paint – Review of Rust Oleum’s chalk paint

 Do you have a piece of worn out upholstered furniture that needs to be updated?
 And you don’t want to spend hundreds to get it re-upholstered?
 Painting the fabric with chalk paint is just the answer you’ve been looking for!
 You can paint almost anything with chalk paint.
-I’ve used Rust Oleum Chalky finish Furniture paint on wooden decorations and wooden furniture and even on upholstery.
+I’ve used Rust Oleum Chalked on wooden decorations and wooden furniture and even on upholstery.
 Can’t believe how great the painted fabric turned out!
 I love the way it looks with the original pattern of the fabric showing through.
 The treasured chair has been perfectly restored and updated at the same time!

 The treasured rocking chair